kuangyu0801/seminar-ws20/README.md

 ## 2.5 Data Quality Problems
  ![avatar](figures/2DataQualityProblem.png)
  As the paper is aiming at classifying DQ assessment methods in the context of relational databases, this research focuses on the data perspective problems for both context dependent and independent categories and uses the classification of DQ problems identified in [5] (see Table 1).
  Hence, we provide a brief definition for each DQ problem in the context of our research in the following.
  In the context independent category, spelling errors, missing data, and incorrect values are self-explanatory DQ problems.
  Duplicate data problems occur when rows are duplicated or when schemas contain redundancies (that is, specify duplicate attributes in multiple databases).
  Data format problems occur when two or more semantically equivalent data values have different representations (this includes inconsistent and text formatting DQ problems).
  Syntax violation problems occur when a pre-specified format has been assigned to an attribute and a data value for this attribute does not adhere to this format (this includes the incomplete data format DQ problem in Table 1).
  Problems with violations of integrity constraints arise when data values do not adhere to pre-specified database integrity constraints; we also therefore include unique value violations, rather than have these as a separate problem, because unique value violations are one type of database integrity constraint.
  Note that, despite its position in Table 1, we treat outdated data to be a user perspective problem because whether data is out of date depends on the purpose it is used for.
  For the context dependent category, the problem of violation of domain constraints is when an attribute value must be in a pre-specified context-dependent domain of values.
  Violation of organizational business rules is when any set of values do not adhere to a pre-specified rules assigned by the organization.
-Violation of company and governmental regulations is when any set of values do not adhere to a pre- specified rules assigned imposed on the organization by legislating bodies.
-Similarly, violation of constraints provided by the database administrator is when any set of values do not adhere to a pre- specified rules assigned by the database administrator.
+ Violation of company and governmental regulations is when any set of values do not adhere to a prespecified rules assigned imposed on the organization by legislating bodies.
+ Similarly, violation of constraints provided by the database administrator is when any set of values do not adhere to a pre-specified rules assigned by the database administrator.

  # 2.6 Cost
  The cost of a data quality program can be considered a preventive cost that is in- curred by organizations to reduce data errors.
 This cost category includes the cost of all phases and steps that compose a data quality assessment and improvement process (see Section 2.1).